SkylineCommunications/dataminer-docs/connector-help/connector_help/Comcast_LRM.md

 #### Serial Main Connection

-This driver uses a serial connection and requires the following input during element creation:
+This connector uses a serial connection and requires the following input during element creation:

 SERIAL CONNECTION:

 - Interface connection:

-  - **IP address/host**: The driver will act as a server.
+  - **IP address/host**: The connector will act as a server.
 Set this field to "*Any*".
   - **IP port**: By default *3000*.
 A different port can be specified.

 ### Initialization